aaronshaver/dig-deep-descent/roadmap.md

 # 0.2 - mineral system

+* testing: be sure to do a none matcher for rock/mineral rarity unit tests
 * feature: minerals are hidden until scanner reveals them
 * bump the version number in index.html